aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 ### Problems with Elbow Method

-Unfortunately, we do not always have such clearly clustered data.
+Unfortunately, we do not always have such well-clustered data.
 This means that the elbow may not be clear and sharp.